 The Green Mountain State's 254,000 hunters and anglers spend $442 million annually and support 6,814 jobs.
-Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Vermont are members of the Congressional Sportsmen’s Caucus, Governor Phil Scott, and the Vermont Legislative Sportsmen’s Caucus.
+Working with CSF in a coordinated effort to protect and advance the sportsmen’s traditions in Vermont are members of the Congressional Sportsmen’s Caucus, Governor Phil Scott, and the Vermont Legislative Sportsmen’s Caucus.

 Congressional Sportsmen's Caucus

 Vermont Members — Your representatives in Congress.

 Governor Phil Scott

 A network of pro-sportsmen governors who work to advance the sportsmen's agenda